danielbodnar/awesome-stars/README.md

 ## zsh

+- [warpdotdev/workflows](https://github.com/warpdotdev/workflows) - Workflows make it easy to browse, search, execute and share commands (or a series of commands)--without needing to leave your terminal.
 - [pacstall/pacstall](https://github.com/pacstall/pacstall) - An AUR-inspired package manager for Ubuntu
 - [sorin-ionescu/prezto](https://github.com/sorin-ionescu/prezto) - The configuration framework for Zsh
 - [bash-bastion/shelltest](https://github.com/bash-bastion/shelltest) - A test runner for POSIX-compliant shells